-- 2.12.1 The Council uses information from a range of sources including the most up to date versions of the following: - District Housing Need Survey (link to be provided when available). - Local Housing Need Surveys (these may be local to a settlement, parish or cluster of parishes). - Strategic Housing Market Assessments.
+- 2.13.1 The Council uses information from a range of sources including the most up to date versions of the following: - District Housing Need Survey. - Local Housing Need Surveys (these may be local to a settlement, parish or cluster of parishes). - Strategic Housing Market Assessments.